microsoftgraph/dataconnect-solutions/datasetschemas/DocumentSharingDataset_v0_Preview.md

 ## Notes

-- Sharing recipient is person or group with whom a resource is being shared.
+- SharedWith fields refer to a person or group with whom a resource is being shared with.
 - In a later release, we will offer a “Sites” data set which can be joined to this “Sharing” data set by Site Id.
 In the meantime, ItemURL is offered to help understand where the item is being shared.
 - The “Shared With Count” property is useful if you decide to exclude the “Shared With” column from the data set for privacy reasons.
-- The "Operation" property with the Full or Delta Mode can be utilized in the examples below
+- The "Operation" property is related to the Full or Delta Mode.
+Please refer to the examples below.
     1. To get a full snapshot, please ensure that start and end date are the SAME date
-        - start: 1/1/2023
+        - Start date: 1/1/2023
-        - end: 1/1/2023
+        - End date: 1/1/2023
-        - user recieves: One full snapshot of data from requested time period of 1/1/2023
+        - User receives one full snapshot of data for that day (1/1/2023).
+        - For all objects, the Operation will be “Full”

-    2. To get rows of a snapshot with only additions or deletions (delta mode), ensure start and data ranges are different in chronological order
+    2. To get a Delta snapshot, with only the objects that were created/updated/delete.
+Please ensure the start date and end date are different and the start date is before the end date.
-        - start: 1/1/2023
+        - Start date: 1/1/2023
-        - end: 1/3/2023
+        - End date: 1/3/2023
-        - user recieves: either rows added or deleted from this time period.
-If no rows are returned, there were no changes in data during this time period.
+        - User receives objects that were created, updated or deleted in this time period.
+If no rows are returned, there were no changes during this time period.
+        - For each object, the Operation will be “Created”, “Updated” or “Deleted”.